go-task/task/README.md

 necessary to run the task.
 If not, it will just print `Task "js" is up to date`.

+You can use `--force` or `-f` if you want to force a task to run even when up-to-date.

 [make]: https://www.gnu.org/software/make/
 [releases]: https://github.com/go-task/task/releases